Jean Thierry du Mont, comte de Gages

+Jean Bonaventure Thierry du Mont, 1st Count of Gages (27 December 1682 – 31 January 1753) was a Spanish Army officer who served in the War of Spanish Succession, War of the Polish Succession and War of the Austrian Succession.

 Life

+Jean Bonaventure Thierry du Mont was born in Mons in the Spanish Netherlands on 27 December 1682.
 A lieutenant in the Walloon Guards, du Mont fought for the Spanish in many battles during the War of Spanish Succession, distinguishing himself in the Battle of Villaviciosa, and he also took part in the Spanish expedition to Oran (1732).
+During the War of Polish Succession (1733–1738), Spain retrieved Naples and Sicily, with du Mont participating under the José Carrillo, Duke of Montemar in the Battle of Bitonto.

+War of the Austrian Succession

-du Mont is best known for his role in the War of the Austrian Succession (1740–1748), a.k.a.
-King George's War in North America, and incorporating the War of Jenkins' Ear between Great-Britain and Spain.
+Du Mont is best known for his role in the War of the Austrian Succession.
+King Philip V, but mostly his second wife, energetic and ambitious former Italian princess Elizabeth of Parma, wanted to retake all former Spanish territories in Italy, including the Milan and Parma.

-The war in Italy was fought between a French-Spanish coalition, commanded by Infante Felipe, son of king Philip V of Spain, assisted between others by the French Marshal Maillebois, and du Mont as Captain General of the Spanish and Neapolitan armies on the one hand, and an Austrian-Sardinian coalition, backed by Great-Britain on the other hand.
+The war in Italy was fought between a French-Spanish coalition, commanded by Infante Felipe, son of king Philip V of Spain, assisted between others by the French Marshal Maillebois, and du Mont as Captain General of the Spanish and Neapolitan armies on the one hand, and an Austro-Sardinian coalition, backed by Great Britain on the other hand.

-During the War of Polish Succession (1733-1738), Spain had retrieved Naples and Sicily, but failed to retake Milan and Parma.
-Now King Philip V, but mostly his second wife, energetic and ambitious former Italian Princess Elizabeth of Parma, wanted to retake all former Spanish territories in Italy for her son King Charles VII of Naples and Sicily.

-On 8 February 1743 du Mont defeated the Austrians and Sardinians at the Battle of Campo Santo, followed later from September to December 1745 by the 2nd Battle of Milan, 1745 which was widely considered a victory in Madrid.

-When Marshal Saxe defeated the British Army at Battle of Fontenoy in 1745 and overran the Low Countries, the Spanish Crown granted du Mont the county of Gages, near his birthplace until then occupied by the Austrians since 1713.

-Meanwhile, "Juan de Gages" as he was usually called by his Spanish-Neapolitan soldiers, fought against the Austrians in the Milanese and Piedmont, Parma and Piacenza supported by the Genoese.
+On 8 February 1743 du Mont defeated the Austrians and Sardinians at the Battle of Campo Santo.
+When a French army under Maurice de Saxe defeated the Pragmatic Army at Battle of Fontenoy in 1745, the Spanish Crown granted du Mont the county of Gages, near his birthplace until then occupied by the Austrians since 1713.
+Meanwhile, Gages fought against the Austrians in the Milanese and Piedmont, Parma and Piacenza supported by the Genoese, following with a victory in the Battle of Bassignano in September 1745.

 Towards the end of 1745 Alexandria and Milan were also conquered, but then the chances of war turned.
 The Austrians took back Milan on 18 March 1746 and the Spanish-Neapolitan army under the count of Gages was beaten by the Austrians at the Battle of Piacenza (16 June 1746), and the Battle of Tidone (10 August 1746).
-Enough was enough, moneywise and blood wise.
-The new King of Spain, Ferdinand VI of Spain, the half brother of King Charles of Naples and Sicily (later also King of Spain under the name Charles III of Spain), was probably well advised to stop all these adventurous and costly wars.
+The new King of Spain, Ferdinand VI of Spain, the half brother of King Charles of Naples and Sicily (later also King of Spain under the name Charles III of Spain), was probably well advised to stop this adventurous and costly war.
+Spain came from the war with the Duchy of Parma and Piacenza, although not Milan.